The annual Hazel Rowley Literary Fellowship commemorates the work of Hazel Rowley (1951–2011).

 Maxine Beneba Clarke (Victoria) was announced as the winner of the 2014 Hazel Rowley Literary Fellowship at the Writers Victoria Salon on 11 March 2014.

 Maxine used the fellowship to work on her proposed autobiography, The Hate Race – a memoir about growing up black in white middle-class Australia.
-The Hate Race was subsequently published by Hachette in August 2016 and was shortlisted for the 2017 Victorian Premier’s Literary Award for non-fiction.
+The Hate Race was subsequently published by Hachette in August 2016.
+In 2017 Maxine won the Multicultural NSW Award for The Hate Race in the NSW Premier’s Literary Awards.
+The Hate Race was also shortlisted for the 2017 Victorian Premier’s Literary Award for non-fiction, the Indie Prize, the Stella Prize and the ABIA 2017 Biography Book of the Year.

 The fellowship allowed the Caribbean-Australian writer to ‘go back to where she came from’ – to travel from Australia to England re-tracing her parents’ journey, from England to the Caribbean re-tracing her grandparents’ migration, and from the Caribbean to Africa in search of the ancestors transported to the Caribbean as slaves.